 Hunter College protesters descend on Met Gala, several arrests made.
 Here's the latest

-NEW YORK -- Protesters supporting Palestinians departed Hunter College at around 6 p.m. on Monday and started making their way toward the Met Gala.
+NEW YORK -- Protesters supporting Palestinians departed Hunter College on Monday and made their way toward the Met Gala in New York City.
+Police said 27 people were arrested, mostly for disorderly conduct.

+Hunter College is located on Manhattan's Upper East Side, approximately 12 blocks south of the Metropolitan Museum of Art.

-Several hundred started gathering at Hunter at 4:30 p.m. and then started the trek north to the Metropolitan Museum of Art, where many celebrities and fans were in attendance for fashion's biggest night of the year.
+Several hundred people started to gather at Hunter around 4:30 p.m. and then began the trek north to the museum, where many celebrities and fans were in attendance for fashion's biggest night of the year.

 According to CBS New York's Jennifer Bisram, the protesters initially stopped at 80th Street and Madison Avenue, where they were chanting "shut it down" and blocking the intersection.
 The group tried to get closer to the museum through Central Park, but several access points were shut down due to the Met Gala, Chopper 2's Dan Rice reported.

-Members of the NYPD were on the scene and at least two dozen arrests were made.
-Police said earlier they were prepared for any demonstrations outside the Met Gala.
+Members of the NYPD were on the scene, and police said earlier they were prepared for any demonstrations outside the gala.

-The protesters at times clashed with police and even pro-Israel supporters on Madison Avenue and in Central Park, just outside of the massive police perimeter.
+The protesters at times clashed with officers and even pro-Israel supporters on Madison Avenue and in Central Park, just outside of the massive police perimeter.

 During the demonstrations, a historical memorial for soldiers in Central Park was vandalized and an American flag was burned, as protestors marched with flares trying to disrupt the Met Gala.